puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 ### Why use static catalogs?

-When a Puppet master produces a normal catalog, the result doesn't specify the a version of file resources.
+When a Puppet master compiles a normal catalog, the catalog doesn't specify a particular version of its file resources.
 When the agent applies the catalog, it always retrieves the latest version of that file resource, or uses a previously retrieved version if it matches the latest version's contents.

 When a Puppet manifest depends on a file whose contents might change more frequently than the Puppet agent receives new catalogs --- for instance, if the agent is caching catalogs or can't reach a Puppet master over the network --- this can lead to a node applying a version of the referenced file that doesn't match the instructions in the catalog.